HappySeaFox/sail/EXAMPLES.md

 SAIL_TRY(reader.start_reading(path));

 // Read just a single frame.
 It's possible to read more frames if any.
 Just continue
-// reading frames till read_next_frame() returns 0.
+// reading frames till read_next_frame() returns SAIL_OK.
 If no more frames are available,
 // it returns SAIL_ERROR_NO_MORE_FRAMES.
 //
 // read_next_frame() outputs pixels in the BPP32-RGBA pixel format by default.